1

 Currency conversion fee |

-Payout times reflect the operators' payment pages.
-The first cashout requires completed KYC verification regardless of how anonymous the deposit was, so a passport or driver licence plus proof of address will be requested once.
+The first withdrawal needs completed KYC no matter how anonymous the deposit was, so expect a one-off request for a passport or driver licence plus proof of address.

-Welcome packages from the ranking apply to voucher deposits: SpinsUP credits 100% up to NZ$1,000 with 100 free spins, and StayCasino adds 100% up to NZ$4,000 with 350 free spins.
-A range of casino bonuses beyond welcome offers, including reloads and cashback, is also open to prepaid deposits at most operators.
+Welcome offers in the ranking treat voucher deposits like any other funding method, so a Paysafecard casino bonus is rarely off the table for prepaid money.
+SpinsUP gives 100% up to NZ$1,000 with 100 free spins, and StayCasino adds 100% up to NZ$4,000 with 350 free spins.
+Reloads and cashback from the wider casino bonuses list stay open to prepaid deposits at most sites.

 |